Qovery/documentation/website/docs/using-qovery/configuration/organization/labels-annotations.md

 </Alert>

-- A scope: this allows to define more fine-grained the Kubernetes objects involved by the extra annotations.
+- A scope: this allows you to define the kubernetes objects where the extra annotations should be applied.
+Example: If you deploy an application exposed publicly, it will create an ingress.
+Then you can add a scope=ingress to add specific annotations on it.

 Example: